lucascalsilva/camunda-unit-testing-alternatives/postman/README.md

-# Camunda Unit Tests with C#
+# Camunda Unit Tests with Newman
 A sample project that uses unit testing with newman (postman cli) and docker to test a Camunda process.

-It is strongly based in the solution found in this repository: https://github.com/DannyDainton/postman-docker
+You can find more information about postman in docker in the following links: https://hub.docker.com/r/postman/newman_alpine33, https://github.com/DannyDainton/postman-docker

 ## Show me the important parts!
 Process used as part of the sample: